 I continued the tall tale.
 "Or, maybe someone thinks you cut him off or was otherwise rude.
 He can't handle the blow to his ego, so bang bang bang.
 Gang members go 'hunting' for fun.
 The gang will choose a model of car to 'hunt' that day, everyone gets in cars, and they all go out on the freeways to look for anyone driving that car.
 When they spot one, they're start blasting away at it, putting as much fuckin' lead into the car as possible.
 The driver is killed, of course.
 They just do that shit for fun, though, they're not looting cars."

 "And, you know, there's a whole fuckin' lot of wingnuts in California," Terry went on.
 "Thank fuckin' Reagan for that.
-He closed the mental hospitals to save money and turned all the loonys out on the street.
+He closed the mental hospitals to save money and turned all the looneys out on the street.
 Well, shit, that was in the early Seventies.
-There's a whole underground culture of seriously mentally ill people in California.
+There's a whole fuckin' underground culture of seriously mentally ill people in California.
 The majority are homeless.
 And at this point, they're reproducing, you think crazy people don't wanna get laid?
-So you'll have two nuts living in an overturned dumpster, and they've got a kid now, and their kids have inherited the craziness from both parents.
+So you'll have two fuckin' nuts living in an overturned dumpster, and they've got a kid now, and their kids have inherited the craziness from both parents.

 "Yeah, if you're driving, and the CHP lights you up?
 Just stay as calm as possible.
 Smile, slow motions, simple and clear responses to questions.
-You've got a heavily armed feral animal demanding to see your insurance card, you know?
+You've got a heavily armed feral animal demanding to see your license and insurance card, you know?
 Don't even dream about trying to bolt.
 First off, you can't drive faster than radio signals.
 Also, the patrol cars have a sub-frame under the bodywork.
 They can use their cars like a fuckin' battering ram, and do.
-If they're pissed at you, and it's the right layout, they'll hit you until you're disabled, then get a running start and knock your car onto the surface streets below.
+If they're pissed at you, and it's the right layout, they'll hit you until you're disabled, then get a running start and knock your car --- with you in it --- onto the surface streets below.
 In too much of LA, being white, unarmed, and on foot is a death sentence.
 You're not gonna live to see dawn.
 The locals will feed your bodies to their fighting pit bulls, to make them like the taste of human blood."